chrisjs87/web-sprint-challenge-authentication-and-testing/README.md

 We also need to make sure nobody without the token can call `[GET] /api/jokes` and gain access to our dad jokes.

-We will hash the user's password using `bcryptjs`, and use JSON Web Tokens and the `jsonwebtoken` library.
+[COMPLETE] We will hash the user's password using `bcryptjs`, and use JSON Web Tokens and the `jsonwebtoken` library.

 ### MVP